awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-working.md

 # Working with Parameters<a name="sysman-paramstore-working"></a>

-This section describes how to organize, create, and tag parameters, and create different versions of parameters\.
+This section describes how to organize, create, and tag parameters, and how to create different versions of parameters\.

 **Topics**
 + [Organizing Parameters into Hierarchies](sysman-paramstore-su-organize.md)